Oichkatzelesfrettschen/lites/docs/POSIX_ROADMAP.md

 ## Phase I – Build and Core Infrastructure

-* **Unified build system** – The repository already offers `Makefile.new` and CMake support for the `src-lites-1.1-2025` tree.
+* **Unified build system** – The repository already offers `Makefile.new` and CMake support for the modernised source tree.
   Additional tooling such as Meson is planned but not yet present.
   Cross‑compilation helpers live in `setup.sh`.
 * **Header consolidation** – The `headers_inventory.csv` file and the